 She’s also pretty good at the motivation, too, shouting out “You got this,” “Focus!”
 “Almost there!” to keep you going though the sprints and hills.

 And while Chelsea digs the spin, Freeport Fitness also offers other classes, like spin & tone, gentle flow yoga, Qigong, plus a 45-minute circuit, and 45-minute total body workout (which starts on spin bikes and includes strength training and stretching that covers your whole body).
 See the whole schedule here.

 But it was the spin/yoga combo that lured me in.
 I love a good combination, for one, but I also like the idea of pushing my muscles something good while the music blares – and then taking it down a notch to focus on my breath and letting those muscles stretch and letting my brain take a load off, even if just for a little while.

-Cori Crovo led the yoga portion of class last week – and she, too, has a lighthearted approach.
+Cori Crovo led the yoga portion of class when I went – and she, too, has a lighthearted approach.
 As class transitioned from the bikes to the mats, I stepped away to take a few photos, and heard laughter coming from the yoga room.
 Always a good sign.